alitnk/nrw-gsap-animation/README.md

-Used in this pen: https://codepen.io/alitnk/pen/mdeRwWp
+This repo contains the assets used in this pen: https://codepen.io/alitnk/pen/mdeRwWp